-Building an online presence is no different — and getting started is actually even easier.
-These days, you can have a fully-functioning website built and launched in less than 10 minutes.
-It costs you just a few dollars per month, and customization can be done in a few clicks of your mouse, making your site ready for the masses without any hassle at all.
+Creating an online presence is hardly different — and getting started is actually even easier.
+These days, you can build your own website in just a few minutes for much less money each month.
+Customizations can be carried out in a few clicks of your mouse, making your site ready for the masses without any hassle at all.

-We’ll walk you through the process, minute by minute, of how to build your website from scratch, comparing a couple of options you may want to explore.
+We’ll walk you through the process of how to build your website from scratch, comparing a couple of options you may want to explore.

-1. Get Hosting With a Free Website Builder — (Minutes 1-3)
+Get Web Hosting With a Free Website Builder

 - Get started on iPage now.